 The term scattering is misleading, for it is not like scattering seeds!
-We offer “scattering” or interment of ashes into the ground.
+We inter ashes by burying them in the ground.
 We have designated areas for this.
 The Ashes can be loosely turned in and then the whole is filled with earth and a stone may be placed in top.
-Alternatively the ashes are placed in a small box and the whole box will be placed in the ground.
-The undertakers can advise on the types of boxes and a suitable memorial plaque.
+Alternatively the ashes are placed in a small biodegradable box and the whole box will be placed in the ground.
+The undertakers can advise on the types of biodegradable boxes and a suitable memorial plaque.

 How do I arrange a funeral?